UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 because it is a commonly-used package installation system that works on all HPC clusters used in this course.

-We have not scheduled to discuss Conda in this course, yet teaching materials can be found at `Conda at UPPMAX <https://uppmax.github.io/R-python-julia-matlab-HPC/python/condaUPPMAX.html>`_.

-As a first impression, here is a simple comparison between the two:
+As a first impression, however, here is a simple comparison between the two:

 +------------------------------+-----------+----------+
 | Parameter                    | ``conda`` | ``pip``  |